Data Governance News: Updates for Small Businesses

 Microsoft eliminated reactivation fees for Microsoft 365 Archive content effective 31 March 2025, making it cheaper to move inactive SharePoint content to cold storage and bring it back when needed.
 Archive storage costs up to 75% less than standard SharePoint storage ($0.05/GB/month versus the $0.20/GB/month overage rate).

 For organisations hitting SharePoint storage limits, Archive provides a way to reduce costs without deleting data.
-File-level archiving — allowing individual documents to be archived without taking entire sites offline — is expected in preview by March 2026 and GA by July 2026.
+File-level archiving — allowing individual documents to be archived without taking entire sites offline — reached public preview at the end of March 2026, with GA targeted for July 2026.

 What to do: Identify inactive SharePoint sites consuming storage.
 Move them to Microsoft 365 Archive to free up pooled storage and avoid the $0.20/GB/month overage charges.
 Each Microsoft 365 tenant gets 1 TB plus 10 GB per licensed user of pooled SharePoint storage — anything above that costs real money.